BradinDvorak/lethalpostertool/README.md

 - Create textures of up to 4x native resolution (if you dare)
 - Automatic aspect ratio correction
 - Image alignment, fit, and scaling options
+- Images are processed locally (they don't get uploaded to a server)
 - Works with local and remote images (with some exceptions)

 **Note:** The hosted version requires remote images to support HTTPS.